The Kids Aren't All Right: Plot

 Two criminals, Jay (Wood Harris) and Roscoe (Steve Harris) attack one of their employees for selling marijuana to teenagers.
-Hot Rod (Mickey Jones) arrives and executes the employee.
+Hot Rod (Mickey Jones) arrives and has the two execute the employee.
 Nick Mooney (William Gregory Lee) visits Mara (Karolina Wydra) at the hospital, where he tries to have her confess that Boyd (Walton Goggins) was responsible for attacking Paxton (Sam Anderson).

 Mooney and officers confront Boyd at the bar, deducing that he attacked Paxton.
 However, Mara denies acknowledging Boyd as the attacker, forcing Mooney not to arrest him.
 After arresting mob accountant Charles Monroe (Xander Berkeley), Raylan (Timothy Olyphant) visits Loretta (Kaitlyn Dever) in jail, as she sold marijuana to a cop's son.
 While Raylan understands her situation, he decides not to bail her out and let her stay in jail for the night to teach her a lesson.
 After being confronted by Loretta's boyfriend Derrick Waters (Riley Bodenstab), Raylan meets Loretta's social worker Alison Brander (Amy Smart).
 Raylan confronts Derrick at his apartment, finding him with Jay and Roscoe and tells him to break up with Loretta as he is a bad influence on her.

 Boyd talks with Mara at the hospital, who says she intends to keep her promise of not revealing his name if he pays the money.
 Mooney discovers about their meeting and stops Mara in a highway and attacks her for humiliating him and threatens her to reveal Boyd as the attacker or Mooney will consider her the prime suspect.
 Raylan is visited by Loretta, who states that Derrick disappeared.
 Raylan saves Derrick from being killed by Jay and Roscoe and is revealed that Loretta mixed them up with Hot Rod.
 Raylan meets with Hot Rod and threatens him to leave Harlan.
 Knowing about Arlo's influence on him, Hot Rod accepts.

 After leaving Derrick at a bus stop, Raylan finds that Loretta used him to get rid of Hot Rod and take his money now that Derrick wasn't around.
 At Audrey's, Dewey (Damon Herriman) is shocked to discover Daryl (Michael Rapaport) arrived at Harlan.
 As Raylan meets with Alison, Art (Nick Searcy) starts investigating Sammy Tonin's death and his association to Nicky Augustine's death.
 Mara stays with Paxton at the hospital and it appears he is waking up from his coma.
 Boyd and Jimmy (Jesse Luken) arrive to get a drug shipment but find it that it was stolen.